Severson-Group/docs.amdc.dev/source/getting-started/user-guide/math-operations.md

 # Math Operation Benchmarks

-Mathematical operations from the <[math.h](https://pubs.opengroup.org/onlinepubs/009696799/basedefs/math.h.html)> library as well as common operations and casts were timed and benchmarked.
+Mathematical operations from the <[math.h](https://pubs.opengroup.org/onlinepubs/009696799/basedefs/math.h.html)> library as well as common operations and casts were timed and benchmarked on the AMDC.

 ## Benchmark Methodology